1979 Canarian Island Cabildo elections

 The 1979 Canarian Island Cabildo elections were held on Tuesday, 3 April 1979, to elect the 1st Island Cabildos of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
 All 137 seats in the seven Island Cabildos were up for election.
-The elections were held simultaneously with local elections all throughout Spain.
+They were held concurrently with local elections all throughout Spain.

 Overall

 Island Cabildo control

 The following table lists party control in the Island Cabildos.